Below are answers to some of the most common questions about BioStar 2 security

 • User phrase (User Private Message): AES-256

-* personal authentication message is only available with FaceStation 2 (only available to use with the SDK)
+* personal authentication message is only available with FaceStation 2, FaceStation F2, and X-Station 2 (only available to use with the SDK)

 - While the template is being sent to the device, the communication is encrypted in AES256.